microsoft/language-server-protocol/protocol.md

 #### <a name="initialize"></a>Initialize Request

 The initialize request is sent as the first request from the client to the server.
-If the server receives request or notification before the `initialize` request it should act as follows:
+If the server receives a request or notification before the `initialize` request it should act as follows:

-* For a request the response should be errored with `code: -32002`.
+* For a request the response should be an error with `code: -32002`.
 The message can be picked by the server.
 * Notifications should be dropped, except for the exit notification.
-This will allow the exit a server without an initialize request.
+This will allow the exit of a server without an initialize request.

 Until the server has responded to the `initialize` request with an `InitializeResult`, the client must not send any additional requests or notifications to the server.